gamblehawk/LegendCraft/README.txt

 The 800Craft HeartBeatSaver is Copyright (C) <2011, 2012> Jon Baker and is ONLY to be distributed with copies of 800Craft.
-The LegendCraft HeartBeatSaver is sorta not really yet kinda the same as 800Craft's.
+The LegendCraft HeartBeatSaver unrelated to 800Craft's.

 800Craft's license: